 The conscience of an institution is distributed across all of its members, and many hands make light work.

-The institution of the New York Times feels no guilt over the Iraq War, or over the current and future victims of Jeffrey Epstein’s co-conspirators, or over the 2-month late start on COVID.
+The institution of the New York Times feels no guilt over the Iraq War, or over the current and future victims of Jeffrey Epstein and his cohorts, or over the 2-month late start on COVID.

 If anyone feels guilt, it’s people.
 Individuals.